Dr. med. Daniel Bányai

 -

-Is your vision deteriorating rapidly?
-With age, many people notice that their eyesight worsens — a completely normal change.
-How quickly vision loss progresses depends on several factors.
+Is your vision rapidly deteriorating?
+With age, many people notice that their eyesight declines – a completely normal development.
+How fast vision loss progresses is influenced by various factors.

 -